crossplane-contrib/provider-bitbucket-server/README.md

 # provider-bitbucket-server

-`provider-bitbucket-server` is a [Crossplane](https://crossplane.io/) Provider that is meant to integrate with the bitbucket server APIs.
+`provider-bitbucket-server` is a [Crossplane](https://crossplane.io/) provider that is meant to integrate with Bitbucket Server or Bitbucket Data Center APIs.

 It does not support the API for Bitbucket Cloud.